MediaComem/comem-archioweb/exercises/rest.md

 ### Enable repository issues

-Whether you created a new repository or chose a new one, go to the repository's settings and make sure Issues are enabled.
+Whether you created a new repository or chose an existing one, go to the repository's settings and make sure Issues are enabled.

 ![Enable repository issues](../images/rest-02-enable-repo-issues.png)

 ## Create an issue by hand